 Creating new listings in bulk is a great way to solve this!

-Here are the 5 easiest ways to speed up your listing process.
+These are the 5 easiest ways to speed up your eBay listing process:

 How to use the Multiple Listing Tool

 The Multiple Listing Tool is basically a big table with rows, columns and cells.

 Each row is one product listing.
 You start by adding one row, configuring the entire row and afterwards copying that row.
 This way if your next products have similar conditions, all that configuration is already present.

 There is an extensive list of categories on eBay so I’m sure you’ll find a good one.
 You can search for a category using keywords or move through a hierarchical list.

 Here’s how the category looks like: